sweetrpg/CatHerder/.github/CONTRIBUTING.md

 - Do not report bugs that are already *fixed* or *known*.
 - No one issue can include more than one subject (bug, request or both) or multiple issues.
 - Issues cannot pertain to versions **below Minecraft version 1.7.10**.
-- Bugs must be able to be reproduced with **ONLY** Kitty Talents (as well as any other affected mods if there is a compatibility problem).
+- Bugs must be able to be reproduced with **ONLY** Cat Talents (as well as any other affected mods if there is a compatibility problem).
-- At the time of the reporting, Kitty Talents and/or any other affected mods **MUST** be up to date, *Do not use "newest version" or "using latest version" when description the issue*.
+- At the time of the reporting, Cat Talents and/or any other affected mods **MUST** be up to date, *Do not use "newest version" or "using latest version" when description the issue*.
 - All game logs must be placed in paste websites like [Gist](hastebin.com), [Pastebin](hastebin.com), or [Hastebin](hastebin.com), **NOT** directly in the issue.
 - Issues related to packs must be reported to the modpack author(s) **FIRST** before reported here.
 - If necessary, please include relevant logs and screenshots.